Creeping fig - is it a vine or a groundcover? A little of both actually, and that's the charm of this tiny-leaved plant.

 Makes sure the area drains well.
 Water regularly but don't keep the area overly wet...give it some time to dry out between waterings.

 Keep this groundcover regularly trimmed along the edges.
 If it wants to climb and you don't want it to, you'll have to follow a frequent trimming regimen.
-Once stems take hold, they're hard to remove and can even leave marks on the surface they've been clinging to.
+Once stems take hold, they're hard to remove and can even leave marks on (and remove paint from) the surface they've been clinging to.

-Fertilize twice a year - in spring and late summer - with a good quality controlled-release fertilizetr.
+Fertilize twice a year - in spring and late summer - with a good quality controlled-release fertilizer.

 Place these plants about a foot apart to fill in quickly.
 If you're planting so it will climb, situated creeping fig close to the wall or other structure.